vineet2104/LowResource_ASR_TTS/README.md

 # Automatic Speech Recognition and Text to Speech for Low Resource Languages

-Work Done by Vineet Bhat, under the guidance of Prof Pushpak Bhattacharyya, Department of Computer Science, IIT Bombay

 ## Abstract

 Automatic Speech Recognition (ASR) and Text to Speech (TTS) research have been boosted in recent years with the development of deep learning systems.
 These systems